The Ariel Approach to Leadership: Leading with Influence

 Leaders must inspire respect, not demand it.
 A job title, a position of power, tenure, seniority…all of these demand respect because they are tied to a hierarchy that people must follow.
 Part of inspiring respect means leading in a way that sparks others’ passion and willingness to take risks to achieve the leader’s mission of their own volition.
 It means leading with influence.

-• operate with an authentic, powerful presence: authentically connect with the hearts and minds of others in order to motivate and inspire them.
+- operate with an authentic, powerful presence: authentically connect with the hearts and minds of others to motivate and inspire them.

 Companies need to be able to get things done quickly, requiring people of all levels to work together to innovate new ideas and execute them before the competition.
 Influence enables all the members of your organization to be confident, flexible, and prepared for what’s next.
 It’s what will allow your organization to stay agile and keep a competitive edge.

-To apply leading with influence, you need to start by asking yourself—and your organization—what do communication agility and presence look like in a practical application?
+To apply leading with influence, you need to start by asking yourself—and your organization—what does communication, agility, and presence look like in a practical application?
 While every company is unique, influence is broadly applicable.

 To become truly influential, your leaders need to be working on these things: